 If the Member has a Grievance regarding attitude, access, or quality of service received, MVP encourages them to call the MVP Medicare Customer Care Center, 1-800-665-7924.
 MVP will try to resolve their Grievance over the phone.
 If the Grievance cannot be resolved over the phone, a formal procedure called the "Grievance Procedure" is used to review the Grievance.
-The Member may also submit a grievance in writing to the Member Service- Grievances Department, 220 Alexander Street, 5th floor, Rochester, NY 14617.
+The Member may also submit a grievance in writing to the Member Service- Grievances Department, 220 Alexander Street, Rochester, NY 14607.
 The grievance must be filed within 60 calendar days of the incident and include a description of the incident or events that led to the Grievance.
-The Grievance will be investigated by MVP's Quality Improvement Department.